 Is the Department of Community Affairs still open for business?

 Yes.
 The Department of Community Affairs (DCA) housing assistance programs continue to operate and do all their basic work, including paying rent to landlords and setting the amount of rent subsidized tenants must pay.
 DCA encourages subsidized tenants to use the online portal at assistancecheck.com to submit documents, or to send documents through the mail (keep copies!).
 Subsidized tenants who have questions can contact the field offices or use the main customer service line: 609-292-4080 or email@example.com.
 DCA has announced that it has taken a number of actions to meet the ongoing needs of its clients and to curb evictions and homelessness during the state of emergency.
 For example, DCA has suspended termination of subsidies in the Section 8 Housing Choice Voucher and State Rental Assistance Programs, unless the tenant has engaged in violence or threats against others.
 DCA is also accepting through its online portal interim income re-certifications for tenants who have lost income because of the pandemic.

 Is the Newark Housing Authority allowed to evict me now?

-No. As noted above, the federal CARES Act prevents public housing authorities from filing eviction actions for nonpayment of rent against public housing tenants for a period of 120 days from March 27 (or through July 25, 2020).
+Maybe.
+As noted above, the federal CARES Act prevented public housing authorities from filing eviction actions for nonpayment of rent against public housing tenants for a period of 120 days from March 27 (or through July 25, 2020).
+After July 25, the Act requires public housing authorities to give tenants 30 days’ notice before going to court to require them to leave their homes based on the tenants’ nonpayment of rent between March 27 and July 25.
 If the Newark Housing Authority manages your rental subsidy, you are also covered by city-level anti-eviction protections.